Forty Thousand Kilometers Under Quantum Protection: Numerical simulations

-~~\\ Figure\,\ref{Fig5} displays the results of our numerical simulations.
-We plot the optimum (over the signal and postselection parameters) of the normalized key rate $L_\text{f}/L$ as a function of the proportion $r_\text{E}$ for two different transmission distances: \textbf{a,\,b,\,c} $D_{\text{AB}}=1000$\,km, \textbf{d,\,e,\,f} $D_{\text{AB}}=40,000$\,km.
-The distance between the neighboring amplifiers $d=50$\,km.
-Plots \textbf{a,\,d} relate to the photon number encoding with different curves corresponding to different values of $D_{\text{AE}}$.
-Within the selected range of $r_\text{E}$ we have $1\gtrsim L_\text{f}/L\gtrsim 10^{-4}$; correspondingly, if the initial random number generation rate $L=1$\,Gbit/s, then $1\,\text{Gbit/s}\gtrsim L_\text{f}\gtrsim 100\,$Kbit/s.
-Notice that the key rate is the worst in the situation where Eve is close to the middle of the transmission line.
+Plots\,\textbf{a,\,d} relate to the photon number encoding with different curves corresponding to different values of $D_{\text{AE}}$.
+We observe that the worst normalized key rate $L_f/L$ occurs when Eve is close to the middle of the transmission line.
 This is explained by the side effects of signal amplification: the closer Eve is to Bob, the more Eve's part of the signal is correlated with Bob's, yet, the noisier it becomes (see Supplementary Note\,4).
-Given such a trade-off, Eve gets the largest amount of information, standing somewhere in the vicinity of the line's midpoint.
-However, in the phase encoding case, reflected in \textbf{b,\,e}, the correlations outweigh noise even when Eve is close to Bob---hence, the lower key rate for larger $D_{\text{AB}}$.
+With such a trade-off, Eve gets the largest amount of information, standing somewhere in the vicinity of the line's midpoint.
+However, in the phase encoding case, shown in \textbf{b,\,e} panels, correlations outweigh noise even when Eve is close to Bob, resulting in a lower key rate for larger $D_{\text{AB}}$.
+Plots\,\textbf{c,\,f} show the protocol's performance under both encoding schemes in the respective worst-case scenarios: Eve's position is such that the key rate is the lowest.
+Therefore, as we see from the plots, the photon number encoding scheme appears to be more efficient.

-Plots \textbf{c,\,f} show the protocol's performance under both encoding schemes in the respective worst-case scenarios: Eve's position is such that the key rate is the lowest.
-As we qualitatively estimate in Methods and further rigorously reaffirm in Supplementary Note 3, the minimal detectable leakage for a long line comprising a cascade of $M$ equidistant amplifiers is $r_\text{E}^\text{min}\sim\sqrt{MG/n}$, where $G$ is the amplification factor of a single amplifier, and $n$ is the number of photons in a test pulse.
-Taking the distance between the neighboring amplifiers $d=50$\,km, $G=10$, and $n=10^{14}$, for the 1000\,km-long ($M=20$) and $40,000$\,km-long lines ($M=800$) we get $r_\text{E}^\text{min}\sim10^{-6}$ and $r_\text{E}^\text{min}\sim10^{-5}$, respectively.
-Near to the loss control precision limit, both encoding schemes allow for high key rates: in the case of the photon number encoding maximum $L_\text{f}/L$ is 0.99 for 1000\,km and 0.57 for $40,000$\,km; for the phase encoding, the respective values are 0.98 and 0.27.
-Being better in terms of the key rates, the photon number encoding is also less demanding to the infrastructure as the phase preservation and phase reference are unnecessary.
+As we show in Methods, see Supplementary Note 3 for technical details, the minimal detectable leakage for a long line with $M$ equidistant amplifiers is $r_\text{E}^\text{min}\sim\sqrt{MG/n}$, where $G$ is the amplification factor of a single amplifier, and $n$ is the number of photons in a test pulse.
+With $d=50$\,km, $G=10$, and $n=10^{14}$, we get $r_\text{E}^\text{min}\sim10^{-6}$ and $r_\text{E}^\text{min}\sim10^{-5}$ for the 1000\,km ($M=20$) and $40,000$\,km ($M=800$) lines, respectively.
+Close to the loss control precision limit, both encoding schemes allow for high key rates.
+For the photon number encoding, the maximum $L_\text{f}/L$ is 0.99 for 1000\,km and 0.57 for $40,000$\,km.
+For the phase encoding, the values are 0.98 and 0.27, respectively.